 Steroid creams — Steroid creams may be helpful if they are used during the first few days after symptoms develop.
 Low-potency steroid creams, such as 1% hydrocortisone (available in the United States without prescription) are not usually helpful.
 A stronger prescription formula may be helpful.

 Steroids — If you develop severe symptoms or the rash covers a large area (especially on the face or genitals), you may need steroid pills (eg, prednisone) or injections (eg, triamcinolone acetonide, budesonide) to help relieve itching and swelling.
 Pills are usually given for 14 to 21 days, with the dosage slowly decreased over time.

 Antibiotics — Skin infections are a potential complication of poison ivy, especially if you scratch your skin.
 If you develop a skin infection because of poison ivy dermatitis, you may need antibiotics to treat the infection.
 Do not use over-the-counter topical antibiotic creams; many bacteria are resistant to them and they are one of the chief causes of allergic contact dermatitis not caused by plants.

 Other treatments — You should not use antihistamine creams or lotions, anesthetic creams containing benzocaine, or antibiotic creams containing neomycin or bacitracin to the skin.
 These creams or ointments could make the rash worse.

 The best way to prevent poison ivy dermatitis is to identify and avoid the plants that cause it.
-These plants can irritate the skin year round, even during the winter months, and can still cause a reaction after the plant dies.
+These plants can irritate the skin year round, even during the winter months, and they can still cause a reaction after dying.

 ●Wear heavy-duty vinyl gloves when doing yard work or gardening.
 The oils from toxic plants can seep through latex or rubber gloves.